-• Any income that belongs in one of the other separate categories described below.
+• Any income that belongs in one of the other separate categories described.

-- Any export financing interest unless it is also related person factoring income (see section 904(d)(2)(G) and Regulations section 1.904-4(h)(3)), - Any high-taxed income (see General Limitation Income on page 2), or - Any active rents or royalties.
+- other separate categories described below, - Any export financing interest unless it is also related person factoring income (see section 904(d)(2)(G) and Regulations section 1.904-4(h)(3)),

+- Any high-taxed income (see General Limitation Income on page 2), or - Any active rents or royalties received from an unrelated person and active rents or royalties received from a related person that were paid or accrued after September 20, 2004.
 See Regulations section 1.904-4(b)(2) for definitions and exceptions.

-Note: Certain income received from a CFC and certain dividends from a 10/50 corporation that would otherwise be passive income may be assigned to another separate category under the look-through rules.
-See Look-Through Rules on page 3.
+Note.
+Certain income received from a CFC and certain dividends from a 10/50 corporation that would otherwise be passive income may be assigned to another separate category under the look-through rules.
+See Look-Through Rules on page 2.